Graduate Diploma in Forestry

 Find out more about how to apply for graduate and postgraduate qualifications.

-The GradDipFor normally consists of courses (a minimum of 120 points) selected from the schedule of the Bachelor of Forestry Science degree.
+The GradDipFor normally consists of courses (a minimum of 120 points) selected from Forestry courses.
 Of these courses, at least 90 points will be at 300 and 400-level.

 The diploma can also be studied over two years part-time.